RossTate/ceylon-lang.org/blog/2013-12-16-ceylon-test-news.md

         void dispose() => station.shutdownSystems();

         ...
+    }

 Sometimes you want to temporarily disable a test or a group of tests.
-This can be done via the <code>ignore</code> annotation.
+This can be done via the `ignore` annotation.
-This way the test will not be executed, but will be covered in summary tests result.
+This way the test will not be executed, but will be covered in the summary tests result.
-Ignore annotation can be used on concrete test, or class which contains test, or event on whole package or module.
+Ignore annotation can be used on test functions/methods, or on classes which contains tests, or even on packages or modules.

 <!-- try: -->
     test
     ignore("still not implemented")
     void shouldBeFasterThanLight() {
+    }

 ## Test command

-Our command line toolset has been enhanced by the new command `ceylon test`, which allow simply execute tests in specified modules.
+Our command line toolset has been enhanced by the new `ceylon test` command, which allows you to easily execute tests in specific modules.

-The following command will execute all tests in module `com.acme.foo/1.0.0` and will print report about them to console.
+The following command will execute every test in the `com.acme.foo/1.0.0` module and will print a report about them to console.

 <!-- try: -->
 <!-- lang:bash -->
     $ ceylon test com.acme.foo/1.0.0

-You can execute only particular tests with usage of `--test` option, where syntax for value is similar to declaration literals.
+You can execute specific tests with the `--test` option, which takes a list of full-qualified declarations literals as values.
-The following examples will show you, how to execute tests only in specified package, class or function.
+The following examples show how to execute only the tests in a specified package, class or function.

 <!-- try: -->
 <!-- lang:bash -->